4 min read

 The ring flip chair conformation (or chair flip) is mirrored across either a horizontal or vertical line on your paper.
 If you have The Pocket Chemist, simply flip it over.
 You don’t need to worry about the rotation since it has rotational symmetry.

 Remember the golden rule: Up bonds stay up and down bonds stay down, but axial bonds become equatorial bonds and equatorial bonds become axial.

 Remember that axial bonds should be drawn vertically and equatorial should be neither vertical nor horizontal, parallel to the 2nd line clockwise or counter-clockwise from the carbon you’re drawing the bond on.

-When adding your molecules, it’s much easier to see details at the four corners.
+When adding your molecules such as a methyl group, it’s much easier to see details at the four corners.
 Avoid attaching complex molecules to the two middle carbons in the chair conformation.
-Remember that substituents larger than hydrogen begin to have steric crowding when they are axial on a chair conformation rather than equatorial.
+Remember that substituents larger than hydrogen begin to have steric crowding and steric strain when they are axial on a chair conformation rather than equatorial.
 Substituted cyclohexanes will prefer more stable conformations where the larger substituents assume equatorial orientations.

 We designed this popular tool specifically to help chemists and chemistry students get past the frustrating task of drawing molecular shapes and get on with the real work of studying the reactions.
 It fits in your wallet, purse or pocket right behind a credit card or ID so you can always have it ready.